 - I like using digital scales for weighing my ingredients - it's really easy and accurate!
 I'm a fan of the KitchenAid or Salter scales.

-- It’s good to use measuring spoons for your tsp and tbsp amounts, as your standard teaspoons and tablespoons for eating with won't actually be the right volume.
+- It’s good to use measuring spoons for your teaspoon and tablespoon amounts, as your standard teaspoons and tablespoons for eating with won't actually be the right volume.
 It;s also good to level off any heaped scoops before adding your ingredients.

 - If you're planning to use a stand mixer, I recommend using the paddle attachment to make your cupcake batter and buttercream frosting.

 - When using a stand mixer, I usually use a low speed for this cupcake batter to reduce the chance of overmixing.
 For the buttercream frosting, I use a medium speed.

 - For both your cupcake batter and buttercream frosting, I'd recommend that you scrape down the sides of the stand mixer bowl and the bottom of the bowl to ensure a more even mix.

 - You can also get great results by using a medium bowl and an electric hand mixer or even by hand using a wooden spoon, whisk or a fork if you don’t have an electric mixer.

 It’s best to store your cupcakes in an airtight container.
 These matcha green tea cupcakes should keep for up to 3 days stored at room temperature.